peteyycz/mocha.vim/README.md

 - ToggleOnly:

+toggles exclusive the nearest describe or it block

+- ToggleSkip:

-toggles nearest describe block exclusive
+toggles skip on nearest describe or it block

 ## TODO / Ideas

+- create proper only and skip rules
 - create test text object